What Healthcare.gov Teaches Us

-When I saw the recent post about Healthcare.gov on the Tagoras blog, I braced myself for an overly political article.
-I was pleasantly surprised though when instead I read a practical piece on the increasingly strong tie between service delivery, specifically for education, and technology.
+When I saw the recent post about Healthcare.gov on the Tagoras blog, I expected an overly political article.
+I was pleasantly surprised to read a practical piece about the growing link between education service delivery and technology.

-For many associations, successful delivery of continuing education is dependent upon reliable online resources.
-(Just like the success of the Affordable Healthcare Act is largely dependent on Healthcare.gov.)
-Since executive directors and CEOs are rightfully engaged in continuing education programs, they now also need to be engaged in the relevant technology decisions and conversations.
-Gone are the days of tossing those projects over the fence to IT to manage in a silo.
-Leaders now need to be asking questions about the end user experience, long-term management, reliability, resources and more.
+For many associations, successful continuing education depends on reliable online resources.
+Similarly, the Affordable Care Act’s success largely depends on Healthcare.gov.
+Because executives are invested in continuing education, they must also engage in related technology decisions.
+The days of handing projects to IT to manage in isolation are over.
+Leaders now must ask about user experience, long-term management, reliability, resources, and more.

 Software or Mission Maker?
 The Tightening Connection Between Technology and Education